Alan Angels

 Trey Tucker (born February 16, 1998), better known by the ring name Alan Angels, is an American professional wrestler.
 He performs on independent circuit.
-He is known for his work in All Elite Wrestling (AEW), where as a former member The Dark Order and Total Nonstop Action Wrestling (TNA) as a former member of The Design.
+He is known for his work in All Elite Wrestling (AEW), where as a former member of The Dark Order and in Total Nonstop Action Wrestling (TNA) as a former member of The Design.

 Professional wrestling career

 Early career (2016–2020)

 Tucker was trained to wrestle by AR Fox.
 He debuted on November 4, 2016 using the ring name "Alan Angels".